lni/dragonboat-example/README.md

 Please first make sure you have the dragonboat library installed, instructions can be found [here](http://github.com/lni/dragonboat).

+Please use the release-2.0 branch of this repo for Dragonboat v2.1, use the Master branch of this repo for Dragonboat v3.0 beta (the Master branch of github.com/lni/dragonboat).

 ## Notice ##

 Programs provided here in this repo are examples - they are intentionally created in a more straight forward way to help users to understand the basics of the dragonboat library.
 They are not benchmark programs.